Course Content and Outcome Guide for ECE 120 Effective Summer 2015

 Addendum to Course Description

-This course is intended to provide students with an overview of the field of Early Childhood Education with particular attention to developmental concepts relating to children ages 0 12.
-The course also emphasizes the impact of development on the ways in which children interact with their environments, other children, and other adults.
+This course is intended to provide students with an overview of the field of Early Childhood Education with particular attention to development, developmentally appropriate practices and concepts relating to children ages 0 5.
+The course emphasizes the impact of development on the ways in which children interact with their environments, other children, and adults, and examines personal suitability for the field by activity participating/observing in an early education environment.

 Intended Outcomes for the course